 - A) Degree and GPA Requirements.
 Except for the Dual Undergraduate/Graduate program applicants (See Student Classifications below), students seeking to enroll in graduate studies must have: - 1.
 A 3.0 GPA and, - 2.
-A bachelor's degree from a regionally-accredited institution in an appropriate academic field, or - 3. a bachelor's degree from a regionally accredited institution in a related field and significant major-specific professional experience, or - 4. a bachelor's degree from a non-regionally accredited institution in an appropriate or related field and GRE test scores of 475 verbal and 600 quantitative or higher on the old scale for tests administered prior to August 2011 or a combined verbal/quantitative score of 300 for tests administered after August 2011.
+A bachelor's degree from a regionally-accredited institution in an appropriate academic field, or - 3. a bachelor's degree from a regionally accredited institution in a related field and significant major-specific professional experience, or - 4.
+A bachelor's degree from a non-regionally accredited institution in an appropriate or related field and GRE test scores of 475 verbal and 600 quantitative or higher on the old scale for tests administered prior to August 2011 or a combined verbal/quantitative score of 300 for tests administered after August 2011.
 (A GMAT score of 570 or higher may substitute for the GRE at the discretion of the department chair, program director, or dean.)
 The scores must not be more than five years old from July 1 of the application year.
 An official copy must be sent to the Graduate School directly from Educational Testing Service.
 Note: GRE scores are considered alongside several other factors during the application review process.
-Admission will not be exclusively decided based on the student's GRE score. - B) International Students.
-Applicants whose native language is not English must provide evidence of a minimum score of 550 on the paper-based or 79 on the internet-based Test of English as a Foreign Language (TOEFL) or an overall 6.5 on the International English Language Testing System (IELTS).
+Admission will not be exclusively decided based on the student's GRE score.

+B) International Students.

+1. Applicants whose native language is not English must provide evidence of a 79 on the internet-based Test of English as a Foreign Language (TOEFL) or an overall 6.5 on the International English Language Testing System (IELTS).
 They also must have earned at least a 3.0 GPA.
 If their undergraduate course work was not completed at an American institution, their transcripts will need to meet internationally accepted standards or be reviewed by professional credential evaluators.
 Some graduate programs may have additional admission requirements.
-Admittance to any graduate program is valid for one year from the time of admission to enrollment.

-- C) Application Requirements.
+- 2. ENG 502, Critical Reading and Applications, is a pre-requisite course for international students who have not studied in the U.S. The course serves international students who are acquainted with the methods of critical reading but who need to refine and strengthen their skills in order to succeed in subsequent university courses.
+Students must successfully complete this course with a grade of "C" or higher in order to proceed to the next required English course in the program. - C) Application Requirements.
 Prospective graduate students are required to submit the following documents as part of their application package: - 1.
 Completed graduate application - 2.
 Official academic transcripts from each previous undergraduate and graduate institution attended (except Trine University).
 Transcripts from prospective students will be evaluated by the program chair/director in consultation with the school dean to determine if additional undergraduate coursework is required to adequately prepare for the rigors of graduate coursework. - 3.
 Three letters of recommendation as part of their application.
 Letters of Recommendation should be from individuals who have had a supervisory role over the student such as a professor or employer - 4.
 Personal narrative that explains the student's interest in pursuing a graduate level education.